By Eric Bright

 One argument in Mr A’s case is this: ‘Either you understand me, or you don’t.
 If you don’t understand me, shut up and let those who do understand me engage in a conversation with me’.
 The problem is that a writer who actually cares to be understood, would have put time and attention into articulating her thoughts in words that can possibly be understood by as many people as possible.

-Aside from the two claims that I mentioned above being flat arrogant, they also presume too much.
+Aside from the two claims that I mentioned above being inconsiderate, they also presume too much.

 Richard Dawkins puts it this way: